+Adjustments will be made for children who have SEND so that they settle into their morning routine.
 In the Classroom Children should be silent and attentive an adult is speaking to them.
-Children with SEND, upset, dysregulated are supported in the class When sitting on a chair, children should be sat safely: have their bottom on the chair and all 4 chair legs are on the floor.
-When sitting on the carpet/floor, children have their bottoms on the floor with their legs crossed (unless otherwise directed) Entering and Leaving Collective Worship Children line up quietly and in an orderly line.
-Children are to walk to Collective Worship in silence, showing respect for Collective Worship.
-The line is led by a member of staff.
-When entering the hall, children are to sit down in their lines and remain silent, listening to the music/thinking/reflecting on the image on display Adults will use signals to children to communicate with them or, if necessary, whisper quietly to an individual child.
+Children with SEND, upset, dysregulated are supported in the class • When sitting on a chair, children should be sat safely: have their bottom on the chair and all 4 chair legs are on the floor. • When sitting on the carpet/floor, children have their bottoms on the floor with their legs crossed (unless otherwise directed) Entering and Leaving Children line up quietly and in an orderly line.
+Collective Worship • Children are to walk to Collective Worship in silence, showing respect for Collective Worship.
+The line is led by a member of staff. • When entering the hall, children are to sit down in their lines and remain silent, listening to the music/thinking/reflecting on the image on display • Adults will use signals to children to communicate with them or, if necessary, whisper quietly to an individual child.
 A speaking voice should not be used by adults as this affects the calmness and stillness of the worship.
-After Break At the end of break, a whistle is blown.
-On hearing the whistle, children are to say "Peace Be With You" or to give a positive comment to other children and they are to walk back into the building.
-When entering the building they are to be quiet and calm, ensuring they are dressed smartly with shirts tucked in, showing their readiness to resume learning.
-After Lunch At the end of lunch, a whistle is blown.
+After Break • At the end of play, adults initiate "Peace Be With You", a handshake or give a positive comment to the children.
+This is then passed around the playground by other adults and children. • All children will walk calmly and sensibly back into school. • When entering the building they are to be quiet and calm, ensuring they are dressed smartly with shirts tucked in, showing their readiness to resume learning.
+After Lunch • At the end of lunch, adults initiate "Peace Be With You", a handshake or give a positive comment to the children.
+This is then passed around the playground by the other adults and children.
+All children will walk calmly and sensibly back into school.
 Pupil leaders will support LSAs in ensuring equipment is tidied away.
-All other children will walk sensibly back into school.
 When entering the building they are to be quiet and calm, ensuring they are dressed smartly with shirts tucked in, showing their readiness to resume learning.
-Movement Through School Children are to walk sensibly through school.
+Movement Through Children are to walk sensibly through school.
 Children should not run.
-Adults are to praise children who are making the right choices with their movement and pick up on children who are not.
+School Adults are to praise children who are making the right choices with their movement and pick up on children who are not.